fbjelonic/fbjelonic.github.io/_projects/01_autonomous_car.md

 ## Outtakes and Failures

-In this topic I am going to talk about things that did not work and lessons I have learned.
+On this topic I am going to talk about things that did not work and lessons I have learned.

 ### Never attach an electrical engine directly to the battery

-I attached the electrical engine bith an enginebox to the body of the 3d printed car as well as a battery holder.
+I attached the electrical engine with an enginebox to the body of the 3d printed car as well as a battery holder.

 {% include figure image_path="/assets/images/engine_to_chassis.jpg" alt="this is a placeholder image" caption="Enginebox and battery holder on the driller-car" %}

 Nevertheless, I was too lazy to set up my controller to test whether or not my construction works.
 On the other hand, I was too curious to find out.
 So I decided to simply connect the electrical engine to the battery and leave out any type of control (PT1 time delay or similar).
 As you might imagine, this is not a good idea to do with a 750 Watt engine.
 Sadly, I did not record it and luckily, only a small and easy replacable part broke.

-{% include figure image_path="/assets/images/car_wheel_destroyed.jpg" alt="this is a placeholder image" caption="The car after 0.01 seconds of engine torque." %}
+{% include figure image_path="/assets/images/car_wheel_destroyed.jpg" alt="this is a placeholder image" caption="The car after 0.01 seconds of maximum engine torque." %}

 {% include figure image_path="/assets/images/wheel_destroyed.jpg" alt="this is a placeholder image" caption="The broken 3d printed part." %}